 GUILFORD COLLEGE EARNS BID TO NCAA DIVISION III GOLF CHAMPIONSHIPS

-GUILFORD’S BID: Guilford College’s men’s golf team earned an at-large bid to the 2019 NCAA Division III Championships.
-The full 42-team field was announced Monday and contains 32 automatic qualifiers with 10 at-large selections.
-Six competitors will play as individuals, rounding out the 216-man field.
-The national championships will be held May 14-17 at the Keene Trace Golf Club in Nicholasville, Kentucky.
-Transylvania University serves as the tournament host.
+GUILFORD’S BID: By virtue of its victory in the Old Dominion Athletic Conference (ODAC) Tournament April 25, Guilford College’s men’s golf team earned an automatic bid to the 2017 NCAA Division III Championships.
+The full 42-team field was announced May 4 and contains 33 automatic qualifiers and nine at-large selections.
+Five competitors will play as individuals, rounding out the 215-man field.
+The national championships will be held May 16-19 at the Mission Inn Resort in Howey-in-the-Hills, Florida.
+Mission Inn also hosted the championships in 2012 and 2005 (Guilford won the 2005 title).
+Oglethorpe University and the Central Florida Sports Commission serve as the tournament hosts.

 The team and individual champions will be determined after 72 holes of play or the conclusion of the last fully completed round.
 After 36 holes, the field will be cut to the top-18 teams and top-six individuals not on one of those teams.

-GUILFORD IN THE NCAA CHAMPIONSHIPS: Guilford received its 24th NCAA Championships bid in 28 years of NCAA membership and ninth since 2010.
-The Quakers won their second national title in four years in 2005 with a 25-stroke triumph over the University of Redlands at the Mission Inn Resort in Florida.
-Guilford captured the 2002 NCAA Championship with a six-stroke victory over Greensboro College at the Firethorn Golf Club in Lincoln, Nebraska.
-The title marked the program’s first NCAA Division III crown in any sport.
+GUILFORD IN THE NCAA CHAMPIONSHIPS: Guilford received its 22nd NCAA Championships bid in 26 years of NCAA membership and seventh since 2010.
+The Quakers won their second national title in four years in 2005 with a 25-stroke triumph over the University of Redlands at the Mission Inn Resort.
+Guilford captured the 2002 NCAA Championship with a six-stroke victory over Greensboro College at the Firethorn Golf Club in Lincoln, Neb.
+The title marked the program’s first NCAA Division III title in any sport.
+The Quakers qualified for the NCAA Division III Championships in seven consecutive years after leaving the NAIA ranks in 1991.

 Guilford’s NCAA Championships history is listed below: